thestippe/thestippe.github.io/_drafts/gis/gis_intro.md

 date: "2024-10-03"
 ---

-GIS and geographic data science can be considered as an interdisciplinary topic, embracing mathematics, computer science, statistics, geography, dataviz and many more disciplines.
+Geographic data science can be considered as an interdisciplinary topic, embracing mathematics, computer science, statistics, geography, dataviz and many more disciplines.

 Here we will try and give an introduction to this topic.
 We will mostly do so by using Python, but I do not exclude we will also use QGIS.

+## Layers
+When working with geographic data, you often need to draw a **map**, and a map is generally composed by many **layers**.
+You can think about a layer as a specific kind of data you will work with.
+You might have one layer for the elevation, another for the terrain type, a third layer for the rivers and lakes and other layers for streets and buildings and so on.

+There are two main kinds of layers you will work with: **vector** layers and **raster** layers.

 In GIS, you usually work with coordinates, but coordinates themselves are meaningless unless you specify the coordinate system associated to the coordinates.
 For this reason, GIS data is **geo-referenced**: it is always associated with the reference system.

-There are two main kinds of data you will work with: **vector** data or **raster** data.

 ## Vector data